makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

-Laura Wendlandt, Jonathan K. Kummerfeld, Rada Mihalcea Factors Influencing the Surprising Instability of Word Embeddings naacl 2018
+Factors Influencing the Surprising Instability of Word Embeddings Laura Wendlandt, Jonathan K. Kummerfeld, Rada Mihalcea naacl 2018

 # Abstract

 * even relatively high frequency words (100-200 occurrences) are often unstable.
 We provide empirical evidence for how various factors contribute
-* we analyze the effects of stability on [word similarity and POS tagging]
+* we analyze the effects of stability on word similarity and POS tagging

 # 1 Intro

 * factors that play a role in the stability of word embeddings, including properties of the data, the algorithm, and the words
 * Using the overlap between nearest neighbors as a measure of stability
-* e.g. training word2vec on the Penn Treebank (PTB) (Marcus+ 1993)
+* eg training word2vec on the Penn Treebank (PTB, Marcus+ 1993)
   * medium-frequency words, which show huge variance in stability
 * we explore three different embedding methods:
   PPMI (Bullinaria & Levy, 07), word2vec (Mikolov+ 13b), GloVe (Pennington+ 14)
 * previously studied.
-Particularly, the effect of parameter choices has a large impact on how all three of these algorithms behave (Levy+ 2015).
-Further work shows that the
+Particularly, the effect of parameter choices has a large impact on how all three of these algorithms behave (Levy+ 2015)
 * parameters of the embedding algorithm word2vec influence the geometry of word vectors and their context vectors (Mimno and Thompson, 2017)
 * Hellrich and Hahn (2016) posit
   optimal parameters for negative sampling and the number of epochs
   * word properties, such as word ambiguity, affect embedding quality
-* Antoniak and Mimno (2018) evaluates how document properties affect [stab]
+* Antoniak and Mimno (2018) evaluates how document properties affect stability
-  * to analyze language (e.g., Garg+ 2018), rather than to perform tasks
+  * to analyze language (eg, Garg+ 2018), rather than to perform tasks
   * Nikhil Garg, Londa Schiebinger, Dan Jurafsky, and James Zou PNAS 2018
     Word embeddings quantify 100 years of gender and ethnic stereotypes
-* Tan+ (2015)  linearly transforming [between] Twitter and Wikipedia
+* Tan+ (2015) linearly transforming between Twitter and Wikipedia
-* second-order properties of embeddings (e.g., how a word relates to the words around it)
+* second-order properties of embeddings
+  (eg, how a word relates to the words around it)
-  * NewmanGriffis and Fosler-Lussier (2017) demonstrating that embeddings based on second-order properties perform as well as the typical first-order embeddings.
-Here,
+  * NewmanGriffis and Fosler-Lussier (2017) demonstrating that embeddings based on second-order properties perform as well as the typical first-order embeddings
   * we use second-order properties of embeddings to quantify stability

 # 3 Defining Stability

 * using cosine similarity
   * comparable results for l 1 norm, l 2 norm, and l ∞ norm
-* This definition of stability can be generalized to more than two embedding[s]
+* This definition of stability can be generalized to more than two embeddings
   * Let the stability be the average percent overlap over every pair of embedding spaces (x, y)
-* The idea of evaluating ten best options is also found in other tasks, like lexical substitution (e.g., McCarthy and Navigli, 2007) and word association (e.g., Garimella+ 2017)
+* The idea of evaluating ten best options is also found in other tasks, like
+  * lexical substitution (eg, McCarthy and Navigli, 2007) and
+  * word association (eg, Garimella+ 2017)
 * how changing the number of nearest neighbors affects our stability metric,
   * Figure 2
-  * Ten nearest neighbors performs approximately as well as a higher number of nearest neighbors (e.g., 100). ?
+  * Ten nearest neighbors performs approximately as well as a higher number of nearest neighbors (eg, 100). ?
-    * it is computationally less intensive to use a small number of [NNs]
+    * it is computationally less intensive to use a small number of NNs
   * We see this pattern for low frequency words as well as for high frequency words